apollographql/apollo/docs/source/resources/faq.md

 ## Learning GraphQL

 > You are just beginning to learn GraphQL.
-You're learning about syntax so you can run a query in a playground, you're learning what a schema is and how to connect it to your services with resolvers, etc.
+You're learning about syntax, running queries, schemas, and how to connect your existing services to your GraphQL layer.

 #### What is GraphQL?